Key developments in 2023 will take the industry closer to 5.5G

 Moving confidently towards the 5.5G era

 Further, innovations and technological breakthroughs like Extremely Large Antenna Array (ELAA) are helping the industry rapidly move towards 5.5G.
 The new ELAA-upgraded MetaAAU is lightweight and provides improved coverage with enhanced energy efficiency.
-He further mentioned that Huawei recently tested ELAA in the combination of 800MHz in mmWave and 200MHz in the sub-6GHz spectrum.
+He further mentioned that Huawei recently tested ELAA in the combination of high band and sub-6GHz spectrum.
 The test recorded a peak throughput of 10 Gbps.

 The 6GHz spectrum band is crucial to deploy 5.5G and is helping the industry accelerate its journey to 5.5G.
 3GPP has already licensed 6425-7125 MHz bands for 6GHz and it is expected to be identified as IMT band in WRC-23.
 Further, 5.5G is supported by two regions through the European Conference of Postal and Telecommunications Administrations and Arab Spectrum Management Group (ASMG).
 5.5G is also supported by Asia Pacific Telecommunity (APT), African Telecommunications Union (ATU) and Regional Commonwealth in the Field of Communications (RCC).
 These are indications that the telecom industry is realizing the growing relevance of 5.5G and will quickly adopt it to gain new capabilities.